This project is dedicated to the loving memory of Sara Terry 1955-2025

 Api'soomaahka (William Singer III) is 60 years old and lives in the Kainai Nation near Stand Off, Alberta.
-At 60-years-old, Api'soomaahka is still becoming an elder in the traditional sense, but he has been working to restore the native grassland on his home parcel, called Naapi's Garden, as a means to create eco-system resilience, food security and cultural reclamation in the face of climate change.
+At 60-years-old, Api'soomaahka is still becoming an elder in the traditional sense, but he has been working to restore the native grassland on his home parcel, called Naapi's Garden, as a means to create eco-system resiliency, food security and cultural reclamation in the face of climate change.

 No items found.